Royal Anglian Regiment: The Royal Bermuda Regiment

 A Permanent Staff Instructor (PSI), seconded from the Royal Anglians, with senior Non-Commissioned Officers of the Royal Bermuda Regiment.
 The PSI wears a Royal Bermuda Regiment cap badge on a Royal Anglian khaki beret.
 The Royal Anglian Regiment provides a PSI to each of the Royal Bermuda Regiment's companies, as well as to the companies of its own Territorial Army battalion.

 The badge of the Royal Anglian Regiment (right) and of one of its predecessors, the Royal Lincolnshire Regiment (left), the Royal Bermuda Regiment (bottom), and both of its predecessors, the Bermuda Militia Artillery (Royal Artillery) and the Bermuda Volunteer Rifle Corps (second and third from left).

 The Royal Anglian Regiment has a unique relationship with the Royal Bermuda Regiment (RBR), a Territorial battalion of the British Overseas Territory of Bermuda (which was designated an Imperial fortress until the 1950s, with the Royal Naval Dockyard, Bermuda reduced to a base in 1951, the naval Commander-in-Chief of the America and West Indies Station abolished with the station in 1956, and the Bermuda Command Headquarters and all regular units and detachments of the garrison withdrawn in 1957).
-Although the Royal Bermuda Regiment is usually described as an affiliated regiment, its relationship to the Regiment is more akin to that of one of Royal Anglian's own TA battalions.
-The Royal Bermuda Regiment sent troops to the Western Front, to support the Lincolnshire Regiment in June, 1915, during the First World War.
-From the 1990s, senior NCOs were loaned to the Royal Bermuda Regiment for the duration of its annual recruit camps, with one attached to each platoon of its training company.
+Although the Royal Bermuda Regiment is usually described as an affiliated regiment, its relationship to the regiment is more akin to that of one of Royal Anglian's own TA battalions.
+One of the two units that amalgamated in 1965 to form the Royal Bermuda Regiment, the Bermuda Volunteer Rifle Corps, sent two contingents (the first in June, 1915, merging with the second in 1916) to the Western Front, to support the Lincolnshire Regiment, during the First World War.
+It also sent two contingents (in 1940 and 1944) during the Second World War.
+The relationship would continue as both units were amalgamated in the 1960s, with Royal Anglian Regiment officers and warrant officers making contributing to the Royal Bermuda Regiment's Permanent Staff since it was formed by amalgamation in 1965 (providing the adjutant, and later the staff officer, permanent staff instructors and other roles from second-in-command to training wing warrant officer).
+Senior NCOs were also loaned to the Royal Bermuda Regiment for the duration of its annual recruit camps, with one attached to each platoon of its training company.